 Musk's funny bone is clearly in the right place, even though some of the commenters seem convinced that his wording is disrespectful towards the victims of the Coronavirus that's plaguing China recently.
 No, we're not touching that with a 20-foot pole.

 Back to gaming though - another commenter inquired as to the possibility of Minecraft being added to Teslas, saying it'd be a blast if he could play it with his son.
 Much to our joy, and we're sure we're not alone in this, Musk agreed and said it's "v[ery] important".

 We don't think this was sarcasm as Elon said on more occasions that his children enjoy the game, and even Rick & Morty referenced that in one of the Season 4 episodes, hilariously so.

 If we were to let our imagination run free, it seems like it's only a matter of time before Musk starts pondering dedicated controllers to Teslas.
 I mean, at this rate of adding increasingly complex games to the vehicle line, it seems inevitable that there'll be a need for more tactile controls.

 may be insanely challenging but Tesla's capabilities are adequate enough to handle the simple platforming controls it requires to run.
-Same goes for the poker and mahjong games that are slated for the Chinese editions of the cars
+Same goes for the poker and mahjong games that are

 , where Musk is working with the publishing giant Tencent.